john-mark-bondad/pullout_approval/README.md

 # pullout_approval
-Used to approve and disapprove pullout_request.
+Used to approve or disapprove pullout_request.